-Is true if the predicate can be autoloaded.
+Is true if the predicate can be autoloaded from the file File.
 Like undefined, this property is not generated.

 built_in

 Is true if the predicate is locked as a built-in predicate.
 This implies it cannot be redefined in its definition module and it can normally not be seen in the tracer.